cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

 6. at `previousVotes` Iteration logic of `AllocateTokens`,  `previousVote` using `OldConsPubKey` match up with `ConsPubKeyRotationHistory`, and replace validator for token allocation
 7. Migrate `ValidatorSigningInfo` and `ValidatorMissedBlockBitArray` from `OldConsPubKey` to `NewConsPubKey`
+- Note : All above features shall be implemented in `staking` module.

 ## Status